steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 In a PR deployment, the branch of the PR is deployed to our development environment and can be accessed temporarily via a URL such as `<PR_NUMBER>.pr.example.com`.
 The PR Deployments can also be used to run integration and e2e tests with the new code.

-When the branch/PR is merged to the main branch eventually, the new version of application is built, deployed to the main development environment, tested with all the automated tests again, and, if they are fine, deployed to our test (a.k.a. stage) environment.
+When the branch/PR is merged to the main branch eventually, the new version of the application is built, deployed to the main development environment, tested with all the automated tests again, and, if they are fine, deployed to our test (a.k.a. stage) environment.
 In the test environment the new version of the application can be tested manually and, after approval, deployed to production.

 With the described setup that bases on [GitHub](https://github.com/) and [GitHub Actions](https://github.com/features/actions), the pure deployment of a new feature or bugfix after a branch/PR is merged takes roughly five to ten minutes.